 Take it out of the oven and check the wax is now evenly soaked through to the back.
 If it has not, return it to the oven for 3 more minutes, adding more wax if required.

+Here you can see it is totally soaked through with the wax.
 Once the back is evenly coated carefully remove the beeswax wrap from the foil and hang it somewhere for about 3 minutes to set.
 I use tongs to pick it up with, though it cools very quickly, sometimes I use my fingers and just wave it in the air a bit to set it.

 CLEAN UP TIP – wipe your pot out with paper towels/rags before attempting to wash it.

 Now it is ready to use.

 Wash in cool water with a mild soap.
 Do not put in the washing machine.
 This coating should last 6-12 months of regular use.
 If you notice it is starting to lose it’s stick, place in a medium oven on a foil lined tray for 5-8 minutes to re-distribute the wax.
 It will eventually need a proper re-coat of the wax mixture.

 ADVANCED LEVEL: Sew little pockets/envelopes and then coat them in the wax mixture to make little snack bags for nuts and raisins etc.

 All seem like too much work?
 You can buy these already made here:

 Got any questions?
 What do you use instead of plastic wrap?
 Let me know in the comments below!